Modern Body is an Amazon Affiliate and earns a small commission for recommending products that are purchased through links within this blog post.

 How to find a Therapist Who does Soft Tissue Breast Cancer Rehab

 There are numerous ways to find a massage therapist and there’s no wrong way to go about it.
 We suggest searching your local area for highly rated massage therapists who explicitly specialize in breast cancer rehabilitation massage.
 Read their reviews and website thoroughly before making an appointment.
 You can also reach out to your network for recommendations or the medical clinic you frequent.
 A good therapist will always be willing to speak over the phone and answer any questions you or your doctor may have.
 Make sure to ask if they are licensed, what their education is and what kind of experience they have.
-At Modern Body you can count on over twenty years of experience, specialized training in Breast Cancer Rehabilitation, Oncology Massage, Lymphatic Drainage and Scar Tissue Management.
+At Modern Body you can count on over twenty years of experience, and specialized training in Breast Cancer Rehabilitation, Oncology Massage, Lymphatic Drainage, and Scar Tissue Management.